-One of the primary differences between the development of the ASHRAE 90A-1980 and 1989 is that ASHRAE 90.1-1999 is based more heavily on economic justification for envelope requirements.
-The ASHRAE 90.1-1999 envelope requirements were developed under a minimum life-cycle cost process that balances the energy savings achieved by setting the requirement at a particular level against the cost of equipment associated with that level of efficiency.
-The results of this limited study appear to confirm that the ASHRAE 90.1-1999 standard has succeeded, for the most part, in developing cost-justified energy savings for these building types.
+One of the primary differences between the development of either ASHRAE Standard 90A-1980 or ASHRAE Standard 90.1-1989 is that ASHRAE Standard 90.1-2001 is based more heavily on economic justification for envelope requirements.
+The ASHRAE 90.1-2001 envelope requirements were developed under a minimum life-cycle cost process that balances the energy savings achieved by setting the requirement at a particular level against the cost of equipment associated with that level of efficiency.
+Although the results of this limited study are mixed for the envelope requirements, many of the results appear to confirm that the ASHRAE 90.1-2001 standard has succeeded, in many cases, in developing costjustified energy savings for these building types.
 Figure 7 provides a comparison of the LCC savings per square foot by building type for envelope and lighting requirements, individually and together.